Okonu/TrainingPro/README.md

 - 📅 Upcoming events section with registration options
 - 🌟 Testimonials showcase with client feedback
 - 🔍 Comprehensive About Us and Services sections
+- 🔐 User authentication with Google Sign-in
+- 👤 User profile management
+- 🛒 Program booking system with secure payment processing (in development)
+- 📊 User dashboard for managing bookings and account information

 ## Tech Stack